GoogleCloudPlatform/generative-ai/gemini/sample-apps/image-bash-jam/README.md

 If this works, great, we can move into more interesting stuff!

-## Hey Gemini, describe what you see..
+## Hey Gemini, describe what you see

 Let's start asking Gemini about images!

 Let's start with one of my favouritest albums of all time: **Selling England by the pound**.

 ![Alt text](images/genesis-selling-england.jpg?raw=true "Genesis - Selling England by the pound")

 ```bash
 ./gemini-generic.sh images/genesis-selling-england.jpg Describe what you see